 Be prepared, because as soon as your friends and family hear you are heading to Israel, they are going to bombard you with their concerns.
 You can thank the press for that; they will hype anything to get viewers and readers, because that translates into advertising dollars.

 Here’s our advice: Don’t believe everything you hear.
 Instead, do your own research.
-You can start with travel forums, where people share their recent trip experiences.
-You will find that the reality is nothing like the propaganda the media has been spewing.
+Nothing can match boots-on-the-ground experience, so check the travel forums to read other travelers’ recent experiences.
+You will soon realize that the reality of visiting Israel or spending a day in Bethlehem is nothing like the propaganda the media likes to spew.

-Another thing to keep in mind is that tourism dollars are a vital source of revenue to Palestine.
-So, relax.
+One thing to keep in mind is that tourism dollars are a vital source of revenue to Palestine.
+So relax.
 The Palestinian Authority are vigilant to any possible security issues.

-Entering Bethlehem from Jerusalem on a day trip
+How do you visit Bethlehem on a day trip from Jerusalem?

-While Israelis are forbidden to cross the border, there are no restrictions for other tourists and no visa is required.
-They will ask you to show your passport, which will take mere moments.
+While Israelis are forbidden to cross the border into Palestinian territory, there are no restrictions for other tourists.
+Whether on a day trip for visiting for a few days, no visa is required.
+They will ask you to show your passport, which takes mere moments.
 Your passage into Palestinian territory should go smoothly, unless you take photos of the checkpoint.
 That’s a strict no-no.

-Once within the West Bank, all security is handled by the Palestinian Authorities and so you will see soldiers in uniform.
-You’ll see them carrying guns, but just as they do in Israel, it’s for your protection.
+Once within the West Bank, all security is handled by the Palestinian Authorities.
+Palestinian soldiers are in uniform.
+You’ll see them carrying guns just as they do in Israel.
+That’s for your protection.
 They are there to keep the peace.

-TIP: Remember that the Gaza Strip and the West Bank are two distinct areas and are nowhere near each other.
-The high-risk Gaza Strip lies along the Mediterranean coastline, but Bethlehem is located in the West Bank, which borders Jordan.
+ⓘ TIP: Remember that the Gaza Strip and the West Bank are two distinct areas and are nowhere near each other.
+The high-risk Gaza Strip lies along the Mediterranean coastline, whereas Bethlehem is located in the West Bank, which borders Jordan.

 How to get to Bethlehem

-Although it is best known as being the birthplace of Jesus of Nazareth, the town of Bethlehem is also famous as the traditional burial site of patriarch Jacob’s beloved wife, Rachel.
-Jacob is beloved by all Peoples of the Book, so all wanted access to Rachel’s tomb.
+Although the town of Bethlehem is best known as the birthplace of Jesus of Nazareth, it is also famous as the traditional burial site of patriarch Jacob’s beloved wife, Rachel.
+Jacob is beloved by all Peoples of the Book, so everyone wanted access to Rachel’s tomb.